Clan MacLellan: 15th century and clan conflicts

 As the feud escalated n the following generation, the MacLellan estates were forfeited after repeated raids on the Kirkcudbrightshire lands of the Clan Douglas.
-However, James II restored the family to their lands when Sir William MacLellan, son of Sir Patrick captured the leader of a band of gypsies who had been terrorizing the district.
+However, James II restored the family to their lands when Sir William MacLellan, son of Sir Patrick captured the leader of a band of gypsies who had been terrorising the district.
 William carried the head of the brigand to the king on the point of his sword.
-The story is one explanation for the MacLellan clan crest, however a Moors' head has also been considered as an allusion to the Crusades or potentially connected to the similar, prior Lords of Bomby's crest, The Adairs.
+The story is one explanation for the MacLellan clan crest; however, a Moor's head has also been considered as an allusion to the Crusades or potentially connected to the similar, prior Lords of Bomby's crest, The Adairs.
 These events established the MacLellans as a bastion of support for the Stewart crown in a region prone to lawlessness and aristocratic powerplay.
 Their affiliation was confirmed in 1488 when Sir Thomas MacLellan supported James III against the rebellion that ended in the death of the king after the Battle of Sauchieburn.
 With most of the magnates of the south-west and the borders fighting in support of the insurrection, MacLellan's residence was burned to the ground after the monarch's defeat.

 16th century and Anglo-Scottish Wars

-The family suffered severely during the Anglo-Scottish Wars of the reigns of James IV and James V. Sir William Maclellan of Bombie was knighted by King James IV of Scotland but was killed at the Battle of Flodden in 1513 fighting for the king.
+The family suffered severely during the Anglo-Scottish Wars of the reigns of James IV and James V of Scotland.
+Sir William Maclellan of Bombie was knighted by King James IV but was killed at the Battle of Flodden in 1513 fighting for the king.
 William's son, Thomas, was killed in Edinburgh at the door of St Giles' Cathedral by Gordon of Lochinvar in 1526.
 Thomas's younger brother, William Maclellan of Nunton presided over the family as Tutor of Bombie while Thomas's son was in infancy, and mobilised the successful defence of Kirkcudbright against English besiegers in 1547.
 The younger Thomas Maclellan was killed in the same year at the Battle of Pinkie.
 In the following generation, Sir Thomas Maclellan of Bombie fought for Mary, Queen of Scots at the Battle of Langside, and prospered subsequently under her son James VI.
 He served as Gentleman of the Bedchamber to the king, and as provost of Kirkcudbright, constructing MacLellan's Castle as a fashionable gentleman's residence overseeing the town.

 17th century and Civil War

-Sir Robert MacLellan, was a courtier both to James VI and Charles I. In 1633 he was raised to the peerage as Lord Kirkcudbright.
+Sir Robert MacLellan was a courtier both to James VI and Charles I. In 1633 he was raised to the peerage as Lord Kirkcudbright.
 During the Scottish Civil War the third Lord was such a zealous royalist that he incurred enormous debts in the king’s cause.
 As a result, the estates were completely ruined.